 Mobile hoists are an important tool for the care provider in helping to reduce muscular and skeletal injuries.
-They help provide safe, dependable solutions that are ergonomically sound for the carer to work with and comfortable and reassuring for the user being lifted.
+They help provide safe, dependable solutions that are ergonomically sound for the carer to work with, comfortable and reassuring for the user being lifted.
 Mobile hoists offer flexibility and can be moved around from location to location.

 Careful consideration should be taken when choosing a mobile hoist.
 A full risk assessment must be carried out to ensure the hoist is the correct solution that meets your requirements.

 The following things should be taken into consideration when choosing a mobile hoist: environment, furniture being used around or under, lifting height, weight of the user, carers physical ability to manoeuvre the hoist and patient.
 There are two types of mobile hoists, passive and active.